 Yes to both.
-In the Patents Court, three of the designated judges have a science background, and are normally allocated to cases with a higher technical difficulty rating.
+In the Patents Court, there are designated judges or deputy judges who have a science background, and are normally allocated to cases with a higher technical difficulty rating.
 The judge in the IPEC also has a technical background.
 There are also specialist patent judges in the Court of Appeal and in the Supreme Court.